The UK Data Service draws on the strengths of expertise of staff based at universities across the nation.

-Functional Director, Collections Development and Producer Relations
+Service Director, Collections Development and Producer Relations

 Louise leads two teams dedicated to enriching the breadth and quality of the UK Data Service data collection: Collections Development and Producer Support.
 She is also an associate director of the UK Data Archive with special expertise in research data management and the archiving and reuse of qualitative data.
 She is currently principal investigator for the Digital Futures project.

-Functional Director, User Support and Training
+Service Director, User Support and Training

 Vanessa leads the team dedicated to delivering a structured portfolio of data workshops and user meetings in addition to helpdesk support for researchers and teachers using our data.
 Vanessa is also a research fellow at the Cathie Marsh Institute for Social Research, a UK Data Service partner based at the University of Manchester.

 David brings a wealth of knowledge about UK census and geographical data, having worked closely with the Office for National Statistics for many years and having previously served as Coordinator of the ESRC Census Programme.
 He has particular responsibility for UK Data Service relationships with major stakeholders such as the UK statistical organisations and other key ESRC investments and for the oversight of Census Support.
 A professor of geography at the University of Southampton, he is also Co-Director of the National Centre for Research Methods, a Fellow of the Academy of Social Sciences and from 2010-16 was a member of ESRC Council.